usds/justice40-tool/data/data-pipeline/README.md

 ### Background

 For this project, we make use of [pytest](https://docs.pytest.org/en/latest/) for testing purposes.

 To run tests, simply run `poetry run pytest` in this directory (i.e., `justice40-tool/data/data-pipeline`).

+To run smoke tests, run `poetry run pytest -m smoketest` in this directory.

 Test data is configured via [fixtures](https://docs.pytest.org/en/latest/explanation/fixtures.html).